cliftontoaster-reid/wit_owo/README.md

 }
 ```

-Please note that this example only works with the following [wit.ai backup](https://github.com/cliftontoaster-reid/wit_owo/blob/e16df111153b8278746007a817bd0843222dd263/owo/wit_ai.zip).
+Note that this example only works with the following [wit.ai backup](https://github.com/cliftontoaster-reid/wit_owo/blob/e16df111153b8278746007a817bd0843222dd263/owo/wit_ai.zip).

 ---

-Now all of you cuties,
+If by any means, someone would like to help us with this project actively, we would love to work with others.

-take care of yourselves,
+Thought we think that corresponding to plan together features and more would be better for everyone.

-have a nice day, or night
+In that spirit for anyone willing to help, please contact the repertory's owner.

-I don't know where you live ***YET***.
-Anyway bye.
+Anyway, we hope a great day for anyone reading this.

 <img src="https://pbs.twimg.com/media/EbxGWPSVcAADMPw?format=png&name=900x900" alt="Toaster with heart" style="width:200px;float: right;"/>

-Also yes, I use ChatGPT to rewrite my docs better because I'm a stupid toaster, now you all know my terrible secret.
+---

-License: MIT OR Apache-2.0
+Licences: MIT OR Apache-2.0 according to your preferences.